bhawik-jani/qfinpy/README.md

 # Introduction
 QFinPy is a powerful, easy-to-use Python library designed for quantitative finance research, analysis, and modeling.
-It provides a set of tools for creating options payoff diagrams, pricing derivatives, constructing portfolios, and time series analysis.
+It provides a set of tools for creating options payoff diagrams, pricing derivatives, Monte Carlo Simulations, time series analysis, and  constructing portfolios.

 # Installation
 pip install qfinpy